JackPayne123/COMP3850_PACE/README.md

 A sophisticated tool for verifying the authenticity of AI-generated text and detecting which AI model likely generated a piece of text.
 The tool uses multiple metrics and comparison techniques to provide accurate authorship attribution.

+This is an implementation of the paper "Generative Models are Self-Watermarked: Declaring Model Authentication through Re-Generation" https://arxiv.org/pdf/2402.16889

 ## Features

 - **Multi-Model Support**: Verify text against multiple AI models including OpenAI GPT-4, Anthropic Claude, Google Gemini, and Mistral